AccountTechnologies/ring/README.md

 # What is it?

-Ring consists of the following part:
+Ring consists of the following parts:

 * the meta-orchestrator (a dotnet CLI tool)
 * [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=account-technologies.ring-vsix) (2022, also versions pre 4.0 support 2017, and 2019)